wjhsmn424896/hello_world/README.md

 # hello_world
-for test my first git project
+For testing my first git project!
-I an a graduate student of Soochow University,I want to exercise this project to improve my ability of coding.
+I am a graduate student of Soochow University,I want to exercise this project to improve my ability of coding.